 Dr. Castle is an active member of NATS and the Pan American Vocology Association (PAVA), and his engagement with current trends in voice research and the emerging field of vocology informs his instruction.
 His students have enjoyed success in their performance endeavors, winning and placing in regional and national competitions, being accepted into competitive graduate programs, and performing in a variety of regional, national, and international venues.

 A frequent adjudicator of voice competitions, Dr. Castle has also presented numerous masterclasses, workshops, and lectures, with a particular focus on the resonance strategies of the operatic baritone voice.
-He continues to perform regularly in addition to his teaching and research pursuits.
+He has served as the Coordinator of Vocal Studies at Millikin University since 2020 and continues to perform regularly in addition to his teaching and research pursuits.
 Having spent his formative years in Phoenix, AZ, he enjoys following Arizona’s professional sports teams in his free time.
 He currently resides in Decatur, IL, with his wife (Martha), their boys Seth, Ethan, Silas, and Elliott, and the family’s Siberian Husky (Phoenix).